How to Reduce My Company Healthcare Costs

 Jason Stolz CLTC, CRPC

 Rising healthcare costs are one of the most persistent challenges facing business owners today.
 Premium increases often outpace revenue growth, renewals feel unpredictable, and employers are left absorbing higher costs without clear explanations or effective levers to pull.
-If you’re asking how to reduce your company healthcare costs, the answer usually isn’t about cutting benefits—it’s about restructuring how your group health plan is designed and funded.
+If you’re asking how to reduce your company healthcare costs, the answer usually isn’t about cutting benefits—it’s about restructuring how your group health plan is designed, funded, and managed.

 For many companies, the problem is not employee utilization or benefit generosity.
-The real issue is the traditional fully insured group health model itself.
+The real issue is the default “set it and forget it” approach inside traditional fully insured group health plans.
 When premiums bundle claims risk, administrative costs, and carrier profit into a single number, employers lose visibility and control.
-Reducing healthcare costs requires shifting from a reactive renewal mindset to a proactive strategy focused on transparency, risk management, and smarter plan design.
+Reducing healthcare costs typically requires shifting from a reactive renewal mindset to a proactive strategy built around transparency, risk management, and smarter plan design.

 At Diversified Insurance Brokers, we work with employers nationwide to identify sustainable ways to reduce group healthcare costs while maintaining competitive benefits.
 In many cases, meaningful savings come from changing the structure of the plan—not simply shopping carriers each year.